Fungin™ - Antifungal Reagent

-Product concentration: 10 mg/ml
+Product concentration: 10 mg/ml.

-Active concentration: from 10 μg/ml to 50 μg/ml
+Active concentration: from 10 μg/ml to 50 μg/ml.

-Highly stable and water soluble compound
+Highly stable and water soluble compound.

-Compatible with Pen-Strep solutions
+Compatible with Pen-Strep solutions.

 Fungin™ is provided as a cell culture tested, sterile filtered light yellow solution at a concentration of 10 mg/ml.

-- 5 x 1.5 ml (75 mg)
+- ant-fn-1 - 5 x 1.5 ml (75 mg)

-- 1 x 20 ml ( 200 mg)
+- ant-fn-2 - 1 x 20 ml ( 200 mg)

 Fungin™ is used as a "routine addition" to eukaryotic cell culture media to prevent fungal (including yeast) contaminations in small or large-scale mammalian cell cultures.
 Fungin™ can also be used to eliminate fungal (including yeast) contaminations in eukaryotic cell cultures.
 It is effective against commonly found cell culture contaminants, such as Candida albicans and Aspergillus.